pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 **This worked okay!** But gosh, it's not fun to do that, and there are a lot of complications such as trying to resolve types!

-*So, what's more fun than parsing Rust source code and generating SQL?* Parsing Rust code in procedural macros to inject metadata foreign functions, then later creating a binary which re-exports those functions via linker tricks, dynamically loads itself, and calls them all to collect metadata, then builds a depdency graph of them to drive the output!
+*So, what's more fun than parsing Rust source code and generating SQL?* Parsing Rust code in procedural macros to inject metadata foreign functions, then later creating a binary which re-exports those functions via linker tricks, dynamically loads itself, and calls them all to collect metadata, then builds a dependency graph of them to drive the output!

 > Wait...
 What, that was not your answer?
 Oh no...
 Well, bear with me because that's what we're doing.